The Complete Uk lawn glossary

 Robbie's Take

 Granular is the go to format for most home lawn care.
 Apply to dry grass when rain is expected, or water in yourself within 24 hours.
-Use a spreader rather than hand broadcasting for even coverage.

 Green Up